 - Evidence of title: A share certificate is issued by a company under its common seal.
 It is a document of title of ownership of shares.
 A share is not any visible thing.
-It is shown by share certificate or in the form of Demat share.
+It is shown by a share certificate or in the form of a Demat share.

 - Value of a Share: Each share has a value expressed in terms of money.
-There may be : (a) Face value which is written on the share certificate and mentioned in the Memorandum of Association. (b) Issue price at which company sells its shares. (c) Market Value of share is determined by demand and supply forces in the share market.
+There may be : (a) Face value which is written on the share certificate and mentioned in the Memorandum of Association. (b) Issue the price at which the company sells its shares. (c) Market Value of share is determined by demand and supply forces in the share market.

-- Rights: A share gives certain rights to its holder such as the right to receive dividends, the right to attend shareholder’s meetings, and right to vote at such meetings, etc.
+- Rights: A share gives certain rights to its holder such as the right to receive dividends, the right to attend shareholder’s meetings, and the right to vote at such meetings, etc.